Karasburg: Climate

+Karasburg has an extreme climate most of the year with temperatures rising well over 40 degrees Celsius in summer and dropping to sub-zero in winter.
+Low rainfall is experienced in this region (annual average rainfall: 128 mm at the Karasburg weather station), the rainy season usually arriving in early January and leaving as late as early April.

 Economy

 Karasburg's main industry is sheep farming, but it is also an important truck stop for transport vehicles streaming into Namibia from the South African border.
 The town supports several massive farms in the area.
 The town also has its own airstrip which is used mainly for light aircraft or as an emergency landing strip for larger planes.
 Karasburg Railway Station was once the busiest train station in Southern Namibia and is also the last significant stop before Upington.
 Bondels Dam, built in 1959, lies 7 km west of the town.

 Karasburg was downgraded from municipality to town status in 2010.
 The town is riddled with unemployment as there is no industry, and the little rainfall hampers commercial farming.